siennabienna/studio_project/README.md

 For this window I also added some new variables `cdPlayerX`, `cdPlayerY`, `cdPlayerWidth`, `cdPlayerHeight` to help me position the window and the various buttons in it more consistently.
 I kept this habit for all the following windows.

-After some feeback from some peers, I was advised to make it so that pressing the corner x button would stop the music as well as the stop button on the window.
+After some feedback from some peers, I was advised to make it so that pressing the corner x button would stop the music as well as the stop button on the window.
 To do this, I added the line `backstreetBoys.stop()` to the `closeCDPlayer()` function.

 ## Coding the Movie Player